SuperOfficeDocs/superoffice-docs/docs/api/diary/services/accept-invitation-services.md

 `IArchiveProvider` is the external standard interface of archive providers exposed to the service layer and the world in general.
 The interface aggregates the extensible and provider properties of classes such as `ActivityArchiveProvider`, `ProjectMemberProvide`, and `InvitationProvider`.
 This acts as an intermediate stage between the pure property interface and the actual provider class that has queries.

 After getting an overview by [listing invitations for an associate][1], we plan to accept the invitation with `appointmentId = 150`.
 This is done using the `AppointmentAgent` from the `SuperOffice.CRM.Services` namespace.
-All call to the agent corresponds to a web service services call.
+All calls to the agent correspond to a web service services call.

 ## Code